Germany and Italy align on EU policy, Britain set for showdown

 The leaders of Sweden and the Netherlands, who initially shared Cameron’s reservations, both announced they would not block Juncker and a senior German official forecast “a very large, dominant majority” in favor of the appointment.

-The tentative convergence between Italy and Germany points the way towards a German-style “grand coalition” of the center and center at European level, with Renzi, the young reformer, in the frontline with the conservative Merkel.
+The tentative convergence between Italy and Germany points the way towards a German-style “grand coalition” of the center-left and center-right at European level, with Renzi, the young reformer, in the frontline with Merkel.

-Renzi, whose center party won a resounding victory in European elections last month, boosting his profile on the EU stage, has made budget flexibility a central issue as he searches for ways to kickstart his flaccid economy.
+Renzi, whose center-left party won a resounding victory in European elections last month, boosting his profile on the EU stage, has made budget flexibility a central issue as he searches for ways to kick-start his flaccid economy.

 Sandro Gozi, Italy’s undersecretary for EU affairs, accepted there was no question of altering the 2005 stability pact, just a need to apply it more flexibly to favor investment spending and allow countries implementing growth-enhancing reforms extra time to meet deficit and debt targets.